ankane/neighbor/README.md

 ## Indexing

-For vector, add an approximate index to speed up queries.
+For pgvector, add an approximate index to speed up queries.
 Create a migration with:

 ```ruby
 class AddIndexToItemsEmbedding < ActiveRecord::Migration[7.2]